-The first classic of the Irish flat racing season take place at the Curragh as the colts line up for the Irish 2000 Guineas.
+The first classic of the Irish flat racing season takes place at the Curragh as the colts line up here for the Irish 2000 Guineas.
+As with the Newmarket 2000 Guineas, this is run over a distance of one mile.

 |Going||Distance||Grade||Prize Money||Runners||EW Terms|